 Your academic advisor can also refer you to employers in your field of interest.
-If you are going to do an internship for academic credit, you should check with your academic advisor to determine whether or not there are any restrictions or guidelines concerning employers.
+If you are going to do an internship for academic credit, you should check with your department's faculty internship adviser/director to determine whether or not there are any restrictions or guidelines concerning employers.

 If you are doing an internship for experience only, you may need to assess your personal attributes in order to best determine what kind of learning situation will work for you.